 Harvest Haus is Vancouver’s largest and arguably most impressive Oktoberfest event.
 It takes place in a giant tent “Festzelte” structure that holds up to 1000 people and features German food, beer, live music and other entertainment.

-In 2017 Harvest Haus runs from Thursday, October 5th, until Saturday, October 14th.
+In 2017 Harvest Haus ran from Thursday, October 5th, until Saturday, October 14th.
 The Festzelte venue is near Concord Pacific Place at 88 Pacific Boulevard not far from BC Place Stadium.

 Tickets cost between $25 and $35 for general admission and food and beers are extra.

-For more information about the Vancouver Oktoberfest event, click Harvest Haus 2017.
+For more information about the Vancouver Oktoberfest event, click Harvest Haus.

-In 2017 the BC Cancer Foundation is hosting an Oktoberfest event at the Phoenix Ballroom at 33780 King Road in Abbotsford.
-The event takes place on Friday, September 29th, doors open at 6:30 pm and tickets cost $60 per person.
+The BC Cancer Foundation hoss an Oktoberfest event at the Phoenix Ballroom at 33780 King Road in Abbotsford.
+The event takes place most years on the last Friday in September, doors open at 6:30 pm and tickets cost $60 per person.

 Abbotsford Oktoberfest is a fundraising event that includes craft beers and wine tastings, German and miscellaneous pub-style foods and lively musical entertainment.